MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-cameraoptions.md

 ---
 title: "CameraOptions Overview"
 ms.custom: na
-ms.date: 10/01/2018
+ms.date: 10/01/2019
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
-ms.prod: "dynamics-nav-2018"
+ms.prod: "dynamics365-business-central"
-ms.assetid: b879e406-bee5-4a60-9929-de6a87c1b16b
-caps.latest.revision: 8
-manager: edupont
 ---
 # CameraOptions Overview
-When implementing camera access from C/AL, there are some options; `Microsoft.Dynamics.Nav.Client.Capabilities.CameraOptions` found in the `Microsoft.Dynamics.Nav.ClientExtensions` dll, that you can use to additionally specify picture quality, source type, and so on.
+When implementing camera access from AL, there are some options; `Microsoft.Dynamics.Nav.Client.Capabilities.CameraOptions` found in the `Microsoft.Dynamics.Nav.ClientExtensions` dll, that you can use to additionally specify picture quality, source type, and so on.
 These can optionally be passed to `CameraProvider.RequestPictureAsync(options)`.
-Some of the options described in this article have been implemented in the example in the [How to: Implement the Camera in C/AL](How-to--Implement-the-Camera-in-C-AL.md) topic.
+Some of the options described in this article have been implemented in the example in the [Implementing the Camera in AL](devenv-Implement-Camera-in-AL.md) topic.

  For most scenarios it is not necessary to specify options.